PRIMARY SOURCES

 Isserles’s resulting ruling presented an extensive explication of a right to prevent reprinting under Jewish law.

-4. The Form of the Rema’s Ruling: a Responsum
+4. The Form of the Rema’s Ruling: A Responsum

 Katzenellenbogen did not initiate a civil lawsuit against the Christian printer Marc Antonio Giustiniani in rabbinic court.
 As a Gentile Venetian patrician, Giustiniani would hardly have deigned to appear before a rabbinic court – in Poland no less.
 Further, Isserles later ruled that the sole jurisdiction in commercial disputes between Jews and non-Jews lies in the appropriate civil court, not a rabbinic court.